amir-akhavans/S3bucket-LambdaFunction-Dynamodb/README.md

 `https://forum.serverless.com/`

-This program resizes the PNG file formats to save more S3 bucket space, then the Lambda function triggers and records id number, creation time, name, URL, reduced size information and update time in dynamodb.
+This program resizes the PNG files by half to save more S3 bucket space, then the Lambda function triggers and records id number, creation time, name, URL, reduced size information and update time in dynamodb.
 To run the PIL library you need to add its layer's arn to the lambda function.
 Depending on the region you are located in, the related arn can be found in this GitHub repository:

 `https://github.com/keithrozario/Klayers`